carpentries-incubator/pangenomics/_episodes/03-annotation-with-Prokka.md

 > [Environment variables](https://opensource.com/article/19/8/what-are-environment-variables) are special variables that contain information about your login session.
 These can be useful when you want to [manage](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#updating-an-environment) default or new settings that your system usually ignores.
 For instance, you can download a specific package with a downgraded version of perl if needed.
 {: .callout}

-Next, we need to change to the directory where we have the assembly (FASTA) files of interest.
-As a simple initial example of execution, we can annotate a FASTA file and define names for our output directory and files like this:
+First, we need to create a new directory where our annotated genomes will be.

 ~~~
 $ mkdir -p ~/gm_workshop/results/annotated/